 As the dry season takes hold (July/August) more and more wildlife moves up from the river to the conservancy in search of water.
 This is when wildlife in Kalama tends to peak with leopards sighted on the rocks around the lodge and elephants and other wildlife at the waterhole.

 Sara stayed at Saruni Samburu in May and raved about the quantity of wildlife she saw in the main reserve (cheetah with cubs, leopard - in daylight - huge herds of elephants and all the Special 5).
 She loved the Samburu bush supper - the camp set up a huge fire, with dozens of candles and lanterns and an extensive bar with nibbles.
 This was followed by a lavish dinner served under the stars on the dry river bed.
 The river bed is around 15 minutes game drive from the lodge.
 They staff even set up a candle-lit 'facility' !The Samburu guides sang and danced around the fire - a really memorable evening.

 Saruni Rhino which opened in February 2017 is an exciting new initiative just a 90 minute drive from Saruni Samburu and allows guests to track black rhino on foot with rangers - a unique experience.
 Guests can also visit the Reteti Elephant orphanage - please ask for details.

 This is an exciting fly-in safari to Saruni lodges in Kenya's Kalama & Sera Conservancies where you can track endangered black rhino on foot before visiting the Masai Mara.

-A classic fly-in safari to Samburu and the Masai Mara, staying in luxury Saruni safari lodges in important conservation areas.
+A classic fly-in safari combining Samburu with the Masai Mara, staying in luxury Saruni safari lodges in important conservation areas